Logarithmic Derivations of Adjoint Discriminants

-\begin{proof}[Proof of Propositions \ref{res_jac_g2}, \ref{res_jac_e6}] We used a Python script in order to compute the cohomology groups of the relevant homogeneous bundles through the Bott-Borel-Weil Theorem.
+\begin{proof}[Proof of Propositions \ref{res_jac_g2}, \ref{res_jac_e6}] The group $G_2$ case can be dealt with by hand.
+For the groups $F_4$, $E_6$, $E_7$ and $E_8$ we used a Python script using \cite{Lie} in order to compute the cohomology groups of the relevant homogeneous bundles through the Bott-Borel-Weil theorem.
 The argument about the cohomology groups induced by $\Omega_X^i\to \wedge^i \cF^\vee \to 0$ and $d\theta\wedge(\bullet)$ are the same as in the proof of Proposition \ref{lem_coh_An}. \end{proof}